Technology Degrees & Programs

 You’ll focus on developing a relevant skillset in operating systems, programming, hardware, connectivity and security.
 This can give you a hands-on foundation in engineering technology, information technology and software and information systems.

 Like the industry itself, our technology programs are versatile and diverse.
 You can choose an associate, bachelor’s or master’s degree track that matches your educational needs and interests.
-As a student, you’ll be able to explore all three tech areas of interest—before selecting one with our Undecided Option1.
+As a student, you can also explore all three tech areas of interest before selecting one with our Undecided Option1.

 Classes Start Every 8 Weeks

 Whether you know exactly where you're heading, or you're still planning your next steps, it all starts with a simple conversation.
 Let’s talk.

 “The courses at DeVry helped me to gain the necessary knowledge I need to succeed.
 One of DeVry's dedicated internship advisors helped me to secure a position with Deloitte!
 My experiences thus far have been interesting and irreplaceable.
 I am ecstatic about where my career will take me in the future!”

 A technology degree provides students with the skills and knowledge needed to pursue a career in technology in fields such as computer forensics, cyber security, database management, software programming and more.
 A technology degree not only teaches real-world, hands-on skills, but also provides the conceptual framework for students to think critically and apply their technical understanding across business enterprises.